railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 The second method is to receive products from a generated incoming shipment.
 To achieve the reception using this method, you have to go to :guilabel:`Incoming Shipments` section in the :guilabel:`Warehouse Management` submenu.
-You will find there the list of waiting incoming shipments.
+You will find the list of waiting incoming shipments.

 The third method is to receive products by waiting products without looking at the shipment document.
 You can validate the reception by products in :guilabel:`Receive Products` section in the :guilabel:` Product Moves` submenu.
-With this method, you will be able to receive one product regardless the document which is attached to this product.
+With this method, you will be able to receive one product, regardless of the document which is attached to this product.